Project LocationKing County, WA

 Project OperatorKing County Department of Natural Resources & Parks

-Launched in May 2019, King County is the first local government in the country to offer a carbon credit program that protects city trees and urban forested areas.
-King County’s Forest Carbon Program confronts climate change by offering local companies the opportunity to offset their carbon emissions by keeping forests intact here in the region, making it possible for their employees and their families to explore and enjoy the protected outdoor spaces.
+Launched in May 2019, King County’s Forest Carbon Project confronts climate change by offering local companies the opportunity to offset their carbon emissions by keeping forests intact here in the region, making it possible for their employees and their families to explore and enjoy the protected outdoor spaces.

 Program goals include:

 Improve urban air quality, reduce stormwater runoff, and enhance water quality in our rivers, lakes, and Puget Sound

 Protect critical salmon habitat and preserve corridors for our remaining elk, bears, and other wildlife in an increasingly fragmented, paved-over landscape.

 Provide our communities with the diverse physical and mental health benefits of green space.
 Improve our communities’ access to spaces to gather, relieve stress, and relax – and spaces where our children can play and learn outdoors.